 One way to build your networking confidence is to get networking tips and brush-up on networking etiquette by reading some of the great articles about networking here with Job-Hunt's Guide to Job Search Networking.

-As you focus on connecting with your network you’ll feel less alone.
-When you reach out to share what you know and help other people with information and support you’ll feel a stronger sense of purpose.
+As you focus on connecting with your network, you’ll feel less alone.
+When you reach out to share what you know and help other people with information and support, you’ll feel a stronger sense of purpose.
 It won’t be long before you’ll have a whole circle of people you are contributing to, and being supported by.

 Phyllis Mufson is a career / business consultant and a certified life coach with over 25 years of experience.
 She has helped hundreds of clients successfully navigate career transitions.
-You can learn more about Phyllis and her practice at PhyllisMufson.com and follow Phyllis on Twitter @PhyllisMufson.
+You can learn more about Phyllis and her practice at PhyllisMufson and follow Phyllis on Twitter @PhyllisMufson and Google+.